Skip to primary navigation Skip to content Skip to footer

 Portuguese female chef Noelia Jeronimo

 It’s refreshing to find one of the country’s leading female chefs away from the capital.
-Chef Noélia Jerónimo leads the kitchen of Noélia & Jerónimo.
-It’s a well-known fact that many Portuguese chefs love to dine here, in this Algarve based address.
-The patrons feel at home so much, that the restaurant is often known simply as Noélia.
-As if you were dining as a guest in the chef’s home.
+Chef Noélia Jerónimo, also famous because of her role as one of the presenters and judges of acclaimed TV cooking competition Masterchef Portugal, leads the kitchen of Noélia.
+It’s a well-known fact that many Portuguese chefs love to dine here, in this Algarve based address, in the town of Tavira, where you can easily feel almost as if you were dining as a guest in the chef’s own home.

 In her informal and welcoming restaurant, chef Noélia Jerónimo presents dishes that translate the Algarve into edible form.
 Ingredients such as octopus, cuttlefish, cured tuna, clams and whatever is fresh from the market and catches the chef’s attention, make an appearance on the table.